Can Trunki Be Used As Hand Luggage? Conflicting Info!

 The latches on the Trunki secure tightly so that the suitcase doesn’t burst open while the child is riding it.
 There is also a specifically made key that is used to lock and unlock the Trunki.

 TIP: Make sure that the Trunki is locked before having your child ride along.

 The advertised ages for the Trunki are 3 to 6, but this can vary from child to child.
 If your 6-year-old is taller than average, they may have to retire from riding the Trunki early while other children have gotten away with riding the Trunki until they were 8 or so.

 The maximum weight which can ride on a Trunki is 100 pounds, but it can be a big matter of leg length as well.
 If your child is too old for their Trunki, but they still enjoy the concept, then there are alternatives to Trunki that are designed for older children.

 I wrote an article where I go in detail about this topic.
 Check it out here.

 Trunki is the original children’s ride-along luggage, but since it’s hit the market, there have been many other products to hit the shelf with the same idea in mind, easing travel for children.
 There is luggage for your child's size or small backpacks which are easier fits into tight storage holders.

-Some people go with the intention of packing a piece of luggage for two or more people.
+Also, some people go with the intention of packing a piece of luggage for two or more people.
 If you're already planning on checking a bag, then it might be worth it to purchase larger luggage and pack the child's things into your suitcase than your checking.

-Other Ways to Ease Traveling With Children
+Other Ways to Ease Traveling with Children

 There are other ways to ease your travels with a child other than using a Trunki.
 Some of these include: